 Every pro driver will tell you a car is only as good as its tires.
 You can go out of your way to get a car with the best handling and the most intelligent all-wheel-drive system on the market, but if you can’t put the power down with proper traction, all those millions of dollars spent in R&D are worth precisely nil.

 The best winter tires are impressive feats of engineering: water, slush, snow and salt are controlled and pumped out from underneath via intricate channels between treads while the soft rubber composition molds to and grips the road surface, despite low temperatures.
 That’s why the best winter tires look so much more extreme in design than summer or all-terrain tires.
-Where a summer tire’s near-slick surface would simply aquaplane, the tread on a winter tire shovels and pumps water out of the way while gripping firmly to keep you going in the right direction.
+Where a summer tire’s near-slick surface would simply aquaplane, the tread on a snow tire shovels and pumps water out of the way while gripping firmly to keep you going in the right direction.
 They are the right tools for the job; for cars that tackle winter weather, they are the most necessary upgrade.